patrickyau/interview-test-server-go/README.md

 # Interview Test Server

 It project demonstrates how the Interview Test Server can calculate tax return.
+This project has been updated to use the [oapi-codegen tool](https://github.com/oapi-codegen/oapi-codegen) to generate interface code from OpenAPI.yaml file.
+Implementation code has been added to get all APIs to work.

 ## The Assignment - Tax Calculator